Dhruv712/dhruv_website/_projects/fuse.md

 ---
+layout: project # Or use "post" if you want identical formatting
 title: Fuse – Sensory Augmentation for Pilots
 description: Built a vibrotactile vest that provides spatial feedback to airplane pilots.
 date: 2023-09-01